-You can add fun and variety to any walking route by adding some activities to your walks.
+You can add fun and variety to any walking route by scheduling things to do during your walk.
 Just make sure you stay safe while walking – particularly if you’re walking near roads or areas with obstacles.
 From listening to music to snapping pictures, try some of these activities to spice up your walking routine.

-- Check out a podcast.
+- Check out a podcast or audiobook.
 Podcasts offer an endless variety of topics to keep you interested, including news, science, pop culture and more.
-Find ones you like that match the length of your walks, and you’ll stay motivated to finish your workout.
+Find a great podcast that matches your walking time and you’ll stay motivated to finish your workout.
 Here are a few to get you started.

 - Listen to music.
 Come up with a few different playlists to jazz up your routine.
 You might find that you prefer a high-energy playlist on certain days and a calmer one for other walks.
 Music can actually help you walk farther at a faster pace!